This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 Our Mission

 Our mission is to encourage socially just reading education practices that recognize children‘s literacy strengths and needs, and differentiate instruction accordingly.
 We strive to support undergraduate and graduate students as they participate in their reading, language arts, and children‘s literature coursework, as well as in their lab experiences.
-CARE also supports faculty teaching these courses by offering resources and equipment to enrich their curricula; and will increase our engagement with local public schools through upcoming programs.
+RISE also supports faculty teaching reading courses by offering resources and equipment to enrich their curricula; and will increase our engagement with local public schools through upcoming programs.

 Resources